Pathology EMR Software

 Lab Connectivity — This feature is the most important for pathologists, as diagnosis depends heavily on lab examinations and results.
 Lab integrations allow pathologists to connect with major labs to ensure orders are sent and received quickly, improving the diagnosis process.

 EHR Software Alerts — The pathology EHR alerts feature improves patient safety.
-Alerts like dosage, drug-to-drug interaction, and drug allergies help improve the quality of care, as healthcare providers are constantly informed of any potential threats without delay.
+Alerts like dosage, drug-to-drug interaction, and drug allergies help enhance the quality of care, as healthcare providers are constantly informed of any potential threats without delay.

 Coding and Billing — Pathology EMR Software’s integrated medical billing solution should be ready for ICD-10 to ensure precise and correct coding and billing.